-Section 21.24.370 - Divisions of land for purpose of lease only
+Section 21.24.370 - Divisions of land for purpose of lease only a.
+The division of land is for lease only;

 A. The advisory agency may approve a tentative map of a division of land which does not comply in all respects with the requirements of Parts 1, 2 and 3 of this Title 21 if: